withplum/schwifty/docs/source/index.rst

   >>> iban.checksum_digits
   '40'

-For german banks you can also generate :class:`BIC`-objects from local bank-codes
+For german banks you can also generate :class:`.BIC`-objects from local bank-codes

 .. code-block:: python